gsmendoza/gitara/README.markdown

     gitara export PATH [OPTIONS]...

-This generates a lilypond .ly file for PATH and calls lilypond to export the .ly file to pdf and midi.
+This will generate a lilypond .ly file and then call lilypond to export the .ly file to pdf and midi.
 Please see `gitara help export` for the available options.

 Syntax